-Next course, one of the specials – Red snapper.
-Don’t think we’d never had this before, it was really meaty; the grilled skin was a bit like mackerel.
-It also came with puy lentils, a refreshing pineapple salsa which worked well with the fish and red amaranth for decoration (now there’s something you don’t see everyday!)
-This was really well made, very filling and was a pretty healthy choice (to be undone by the dessert later…)
+Next course, one of the specials – Red snapper, the grilled skin was a bit like mackerel.
+It also came with puy lentils, a refreshing pineapple salsa which worked well with the fish and red amaranth for decoration This was really well made, very filling and was a pretty healthy choice (to be undone by the dessert later…)

 Prawn Marie rose salad, with a huge portion of prawns (not watery) with a tasty Marie-rose sauce and lots of salad and more croutons.
 Another healthy choice.

 Taylor’s (local) ice cream – we plumped for the more unusual offerings – a scoop of ginger and coconut each.
 The coconut certainly tasted like coconut but it was too “powdery” tasting like ice-cream covered in desiccated coconut – which it probably was!
 What I mean is, the ice-cream melts but leaves behind a mouthful of desiccated coconut, which leaves your throat feeling dry and isn’t the most pleasant sensation.
 Perhaps it would work with less desiccated coconut or perhaps we had a bad batch?

 The ginger was much better, sweet with small sugary ginger pieces.